rf-bandit/flipperzero/README.md

 The script was designed within the parameters of time, speed and power.

-Time: a full run of the script is around the 15 minute mark whereas forcing the entire keyspace can take as long as 16 hours.
+**Time**: a full run of the script is around the 15 minute mark whereas forcing the entire keyspace can take as long as 16 hours.

-Speed: this wordlist solution can stastistically yield a result much faster.
+**Speed**: this wordlist solution can stastistically yield a result much faster.

-Power: it is the assumption you acquire the Android device as is with battery health + charge are unknown variables.
+**Power**: it is the assumption you acquire the Android device as is with battery health + charge are unknown variables.